Meet YOLO26: next-gen vision AI.

 • Keys are stored with AES-256-GCM encryption

-• Authentication uses SHA-256 hash for fast prefix lookup and hash comparison
+• Authentication uses a SHA-256 hash for a fast indexed lookup

 • Full key values are never stored in plaintext